bbopt/nomad/doc/user_guide/source/Introduction.rst

 We also wish to thank Pascal Côté and Jan Provaznik for their contribution in the development and distribution of the Python interface PyNomad and Jonathan Currie for the development of the foundations for a strong NOMAD interface for MATLAB.
 Another special thank to Jean-Max Redonnet for pushing the development of the Java Swig interface.

-The contributions of  Miguel Anjos, Romain Couderc, Miguel Diago Martinez, Solène Kojtych, Guillaume Lameynardie, Wim Lavrijsen, Alexis Montoison, Caroline Rocha, Renaud Saltet, Yassine Diouri, Xavier Lebeuf and Tangi Migot was highly appreciated during the development and testing of NOMAD 4.
+The contributions of  Miguel Anjos, Romain Couderc, Miguel Diago Martinez, Solène Kojtych, Guillaume Lameynardie, Wim Lavrijsen, Alexis Montoison, Caroline Rocha, Renaud Saltet, Yassine Diouri, Xavier Lebeuf, Tangi Migot and Samuel Mendoza was highly appreciated during the development and testing of NOMAD 4.

 The development of DMultiMads was conducted by Ludovic Salomon during his PhD thesis.
 Additional work was done to integrate DMultiMads in NOMAD 4, including some advanced search methods.